PRTZLnet/twitter-analyze/README.md

 - Google API SDK credentials
 - Google Compute Engine instance (you can run it at home or on AWS/Azure/VPS/any other Apache/PHP capable service, but you can go look at google's documentation yourself to get that working)
 - Ubuntu 16.04 LTS
+- You to set your own consumer keys, secrets and url_login and url_callback in cfg.php

 To get the thing working install a LAMPP stack, composer, gcloud (already partially installed if on GCE) and PHP 7.0+: